Skip to main content Skip to docs navigation

 • Data pseudonymization: processing of personal data where the majority of identifying fields are replaced by pseudonyms (i.e. artificial identifiers).

-• Data repository: location where digital (and physical) objects are stored and documented, and which enable the separate publication and archiving of these objects.
-Data access can be either open or restricted to a group of users.
+• Data repository: a place where digital objects are stored and documented, and where these objects can be separately published and archived.
+Access to the data can be either open or restricted to a group of users.

-• Digital preservation: act of ensuring continued findability and access to digital material and maintaining it independently understandable and reusable by a designated community, and with evidence supporting its authenticity, for as long as necessary.
+• Digital preservation: the act of ensuring the continued findability and accessibility of digital material and keeping it independently understandable and reusable by a designated community, with evidence of its authenticity, for as long as necessary.

 • Dublin Core: domain-agnostic, basic, widely used metadata standard.